Why am I a doula?

 I understand pregnancy is both an empowering and vulnerable time, and I want to provide meaningful support for all pregnancy outcomes including birth, adoption, loss, and abortion.

-I use she/her pronouns and I live in the East Mountains with my family.
-I support pregnant people in my local community including Albuquerque, and I am a member of the group
+I use she/her pronouns and live in the east mountains with my family.
+I support pregnant people in the east mountains, Albuquerque, and surrounding areas, and am a member of the group Doulas of the Southwest.

 Certification in process with CAPPA